Skip to content

 need a vendor management policy

-A well-structured vendor management policy is essential for several reasons:
+A well-structured vendor risk management or a vendor management policy is essential for several reasons:

 • Risk Mitigation: It helps in identifying and mitigating risks associated with working with external vendors, such as financial instability or non-compliance with regulations.